wearscript/wearscript-python/README.md

-# Wearscript for Python #
+# WearScript for Python #
 <http://github.com/OpenShades/wearscript>

 ## About ##

-Various hooks and command line tools for interacting with wearscript in Python.
+Various hooks and command line tools for interacting with WearScript in Python.

 Also includes 'wearscript' command line client for testing and shell-hackery.